 If a product contains potentially harmful ingredients, ACMI will mandate a CL label (caution label).
 No material with these labels is appropriate for children.

 Fanning says that ACMI’s evaluations prohibit AP-labeled products from containing chemicals at or above California’s Proposition 65 level.
 Prop.
-65 is widely considered one of the most conservative lists of known chemicals known to be carcinogens and/or cause reproductive harm.
+65 is widely considered one of the most exhaustive and complete lists of known chemicals known to be carcinogens and/or cause reproductive harm.
 AP-labeled products also avoid toxic levels of known or potentially harmful chemicals as classified by the US Environmental Protection Agency (EPA), the National Institute of Health, and other agencies.